GoogleCloudPlatform/DataflowTemplates/cicd/cmd/run-terraform-schema/README.md

 # Why was it made?

-The purpose of `run-terraform-schema` is to generate artifacts that are dependencies autogenerate terraform modules.
+The purpose of `run-terraform-schema` is to generate artifacts that are dependencies to autogenerate terraform modules.
 While `run-terraform-schema` is intended for infrequent use, the Dataflow related resources have numerous arguments making the generation of said artifact dependencies error-prone when done manually.